shanerk/apex-code-analysis/README.md

 `export PATH=$PATH:/usr/local/Cellar/node/10.5.0/bin`

-## 2. Features
+## 2. Usage

-## 3. Specify apexcodeanalysis comments

-A valid apexcodeanalysis unit of information is made by any comment that:

-· Starts with tabulations or spaces or nothing, followed by `/**`.

-· Ends with tabulations or spaces or nothing, followed by `*/`.

-#### Input:

-## 4. Extract documentation

-### Extract documentation by the CLI

-Once installed globally, you can run from your terminal:
+Once installed globally, you can run the cli from your terminal.

+This will scan the current folder and sub-folders for Apex code and produce a the report in markdown format (using the default settings, see below):

+`~$ apexcodeanalysis -o out.md`

+Two files will be generated: `out.md` and `out.csv`  Both contain a list of all the methods organized by class name along with the reference count and which files reference the method.

+The following example uses the `-include` and `-exclude` flags to specify the files to expand more granularly:

-`~$ apexcodeanalysis -i 1.js 2.js 3.js -o out.md -f markdown -e 2.js`
+`~$ apexcodeanalysis -i 1.cls 2*.cls -o out.md -f markdown -e 2_exclude_me.cls`

-Which would mean:
+Which expands to:

-`~$ apexcodeanalysis --include 1.js 2.js 3.js --output out.md --format markdown --exclude 2.js`
+`~$ apexcodeanalysis -include 1.cls 2*.cls -output out.md -format json -exlude 2_exclude_me.cls`

 ### Other considerations